psi4/psi4/doc/sphinxman/source/detci.rst

 will typically return singlets and not triplets.
 However, if enough roots are sought, higher-multiplicities may enter in.
 This can be avoided by ensuring that all the guess vectors have the correct spin multiplicity, by setting |detci__calc_s_squared| to ``TRUE``).
+It is also possible to ask DETCI to compute roots of higher multiplicities.
+The desired value of spin may be provided by setting |detci__S| = :math:`S`.
+Typically, it would be a good idea in this context to also set
+|detci__calc_s_squared| to ``TRUE`` to ensure the guess roots have the right spin.
+However, be advised that
+seeking these higher roots may cause convergence problems, because roundoff may allow the lower-lying roots of lower multiplicities to re-enter the computation (reducing convergence criteria may help).

 For open-shell systems, the |detci__ms0| keyword is typically not relevant, and there is no control over spin multiplicities of higher roots unless|detci__calc_s_squared| is used.